Generalized Optimistic Methods for Convex-Concave Saddle Point Problems: Bregman proximal point method and its approximations

-To leverage the superior convergence performance of the BPP method while maintaining computational tractability, several iterative algorithms have been developed that aim at approximating BPP with explicit and efficient update rules.
+To leverage the superior convergence performance of the Bregman PPM while maintaining computational tractability, several iterative algorithms have been developed that aim at approximating Bregman PPM with explicit and efficient update rules.
 In particular, we describe two first-order methods, which represent the two different frameworks we reviewed in Section~\ref{subsec:related_work}: (i) The mirror-prox method and (ii) The optimistic mirror descent method.

-\textbf{Mirror-Prox method.} The key insight of the mirror-prox method proposed in~\cite{Nemirovski2004} is that when $F$ is Lipschitz continuous, we can approximately solve \eqref{eq:BPP} with two steps per iteration, with a properly chosen stepsize.
-Specifically, for constrained saddle point problems, the mirror-prox update is
+\textbf{Mirror-Prox method.} The key insight of the mirror-prox method \cite{Nemirovski2004} is that when $F$ is Lipschitz continuous, we can approximately solve \eqref{eq:BPP} in two steps per iteration, with a properly chosen step size.
+Specifically, the mirror-prox update is given by

 In words, we first take a step of mirror descent to the middle point $\vz_{k+1/2}$, and then use $F(\vz_{k+1/2})$ as a surrogate for $F(\vz_{k+1})$ (c.f.~\eqref{eq:BPP}).
-In the Euclidean setup, it is the same as the extragradient method proposed in \cite{Korpelevich1976}.
-Also note that the more general version of the mirror-prox method for composite saddle point problems has also been studied in \cite{Tseng2008}, and its update is formally defined as
+In the Euclidean case, it boils down to the extragradient method \cite{Korpelevich1976}.